 Dingoes diet is very wide but mainly contains meat.
 They hunt for kangaroos, wallabies, feral pigs, wombats, small mammals, birds and lizards.

-Apart from their favourite pray, they eat goats, deer and rabbits to balance their natural occurrence.
+Apart from their favourite prey, they eat goats, deer and rabbits to balance their natural occurrence.

 Dingoes breed once a year and female gives birth to between four and six pups.
-Interestingly, in big packs, a dominant female will kill other females pups.
+Interestingly, in big packs, a dominant female will kill other female pups.